Hi, I am still working on updating my website. This means some of the content is not accessible. I am sorry about this :) Have a great day!

 Matthew 5:11 (NKJV)

 Why?
-Because we are to trust in God as our Provider and not as money (or our skills or our talents).
+Because we are to trust in God as our Provider and not as money (or our skills or talents).

 Dust off a book